bitovi/academy/src/react/3-component-types.md

 ```
 @codepen

-As you can see in the functional component above, there's not much magic happening; we simply define a function and return JSX from it.
+As you can see in the functional component above, there's not much magic happening.
+We simply define a function and return JSX from it.

 ## Class Components